Your Questions Answered

-Of course, it’s only natural that you will have questions about hypnotherapy and it is part of our job here at the Bridge Clinic to answer all of them for you.
-We have tried to answer as many as we can here, but if you still have a query or just want to make an appointment to come and have a look around with absolutely no obligation to book a place or consultation, please do give us a call.
-Our friendly staff are here to help.
+Your questions answered.
+Of course, it’s only natural that you will have questions about hypnotherapy.
+We have tried to answer as many as possible here, but if you still have a query or question or want to make an appointment, please do give us a call or drop us an email.
+My friendly staff are here to help.

 Who can be hypnotised?